shefalitk/shefalitk.github.io/_pages/cv.md

       <i>Graduate Research Assistant</i> at the <i><a href="https://sail.usc.edu/" target="_blank">Signal Analysis and Interpretation Lab</a></i> <br/>
       May 2021 -- Present <br/>
       <i>Duties</i>: Multilingual & Multimodal Affective Analysis on Social Media <br/>
       ...
-Resurrected and running the reading group of the lab with 15-20 active members <br/>
+Resurrected the reading group of the lab with 15-20 active members <br/>
       ...
 Actively mentoring undergraduate and graduate students <br/>
       ...
 IEEE K-12 Outreach programs: Presented in Spring 22 to approx. 90 students, *Team Lead* in Fall 22 for approx. 90 students <br/>
       ...
 Google ExploreCSR: Student mentor in Spring 23<br/>